XRPLF/xrpl-dev-portal/blog/2024/how-to-mint-nfts.md

 ---
 # How to Mint an NFT on the XRP Ledger: A Step-by-Step Guide

+The first in a broader series dedicated to making your XRP Ledger building journey an altogether smoother experience is here!
+In this piece we cover how you can begin to shape your very own NFT collection on the XRP Ledger today.

-Navigating the exciting realm of Non-fungible Tokens (NFTs) on the XRP Ledger can seem daunting at first.
+Navigating the exciting realm of [Non-fungible Tokens (NFTs)](https://xrpl.org/docs/concepts/tokens/nfts/) on the XRP Ledger can seem daunting at first.
 However, with the right tools and a bit of JavaScript, minting, managing, and burning NFTs becomes a straightforward process.
 This blog demystifies the process, providing a clear guide on how to create, view, and destroy NFTs on this innovative platform.

 <!-- BREAK -->